-A guide to MLS podcasts - updated!
+An update guide to MLS podcasts and YouTube shows for 2017

 TFC Pitchside

-This weekly show (don't let the name of the link below fool you) takes a TFC-centric look at MLS, featuring interviews with players, journalists, and in one recent episode, GM Bill Manning. itunes.apple.com/us/podcast/tfc-pitchside/id597920406?mt=2
+This weekly show from Sportsnet 590 The FAN takes a TFC-centric look takes a TFC-centric look at MLS, featuring interviews with players, journalists, and in one recent episode, GM Bill Manning. itunes.apple.com/us/podcast/tfc-pitchside/id597920406?mt=2

 Vocal Minority